yorch/espn-ffb/README.md

 # espn-ffb
 espn-ffb is a project to query fantasy football data from ESPN's API and persist it in your own database.
-There is a very basic web component with a few views built using Flask that allows you to self-host your own fantasy football league page for things such as historical records, weekly recaps, etc.
+There is a very basic web component with a few views built using Flask that allows you to self-host your own fantasy football league page for things such as overall standings, head-to-head records, full matchup history, weekly recaps, and custom playoff brackets.

 #### Pre-requisites:
 *  [Python3](https://www.python.org/download/releases/3.0/)